Fishing reel: Underspin reel

-Underspin reels or triggerspin reels are variants of spincast reels that is designed for mounting underneath a standard spinning rod.
+Underspin reels or triggerspin reels are variants of spincast reels that is designed for mounting below a standard spinning rod.
 The reel foot is now located on top of the reel (like a spinning reel), and the line release button is replaced by a front lever.
 With the reel's weight suspended beneath the rod, underspin reels are generally more comfortable to cast and hold for long periods, and the ability to use all standard spinning rods greatly increases its versatility compared to traditional spin cast reels.